 When pricing special shapes we usually have to start by making a square or rectangular tarp then we cut the shape out of this.
 Therefore the minimum price can be calculated by obtaining a quote for the smallest rectangle needed to make your shape.
 Depending on how complex the final shape is, there may be extra charges to account for the time needed to measure and cut the shape that you require.

 We are able to make very large industrial tarps in any size or shape required.
 Obviously, the larger the tarp the heavier it is so always check to make sure that the tarp you wish to order is not too heavy for you to handle.
 When you obtain an online quote for your desired tarp size we provide an estimate for the total weight of the tarp.
 When choosing your material, for solid vinyl tarps, 18 oz material is a good starting point.
-If the total weight of the tarp in 18 oz material is more than you can handle consider going with a 14 oz material or even an all purpose tarp if necessary to keep the weight manageable.
+If the total weight of the tarp in 18 oz material is more than you can handle consider going with a 14 oz material or even an all-purpose tarp if necessary to keep the weight manageable.
+Learn more about ordering very large tarps.

 Sometimes it makes sense to weld two or more different materials together to create the ideal tarp.
 Here we show how we have combined our solid vinyl material with our mesh material to create a custom tarp that is waterproof while still allowing air flow to prevent mold.
 Learn more about our outdoor furniture covers.